 Hoyt is a tiny city located in the state of Kansas.
 With a population of 589 people and just one neighborhood, Hoyt is the 251st largest community in Kansas.

-Because occupations involving physical labor dominate the local economy, Hoyt is generally considered to be a blue-collar town.
-43.19% of the Hoyt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hoyt is a blue-collar town, with 43.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hoyt is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Hoyt who work in office and administrative support (12.08%), management occupations (11.31%), and healthcare (6.94%).

 Telecommuters are a relatively large percentage of the workforce: 10.57% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Hoyt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hoyt does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Hoyt who are college-educated is close to the national average for all communities of 21.84%: 20.66% of the adults in Hoyt have a bachelor's degree or advanced degree.
+The education level of Hoyt citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.66% of adults 25 and older in Hoyt have a college degree.

 The per capita income in Hoyt in 2022 was $35,802, which is upper middle income relative to Kansas and the nation.
 This equates to an annual income of $143,208 for a family of four.
 However, Hoyt contains both very wealthy and poor people as well.